Welcome to Financial Aid

 You may select up to 10 schools to receive the results of your FAFSA.
 You should enter Rosemont's school code (003360) if you would like to receive financial aid from Rosemont College.

 You and your parent will both need to sign the FAFSA.
-You can sign electronically with the PIN issued by the U.S. Department of Education while completing your FAFSA.
-Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor.
+You can sign electronically with your FSA ID (federal student aid id) issued U.S. Department of Education while completing your FAFSA.
+Please note that the student and parent need to have separate email addresses.
+Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor but this generally causes extreme delays.

 Rosemont College generally receives FAFSA results in 2-4 business days if the application is signed electronically.